 Dynamic content adds a little je-ne-sais-quoi 👌 to your newsletter.
 It’s different, tailored to your subscribers, and spells good news for your conversion rates.

-4. You save time: Rather than creating individual groups and multiple emails for your different marketing messages (which is rather time-consuming), you can compile everything into a single email.
+You save time: Rather than creating multiple emails targeted at different groups (which is rather time-consuming), you can compile everything into a single email.

 These benefits make dynamic content the key to sending ultra-personalized emails that convert.
 Read on to discover how to use dynamic content within your own email marketing campaigns.